School Districts in Metro Vancouver

 11 school district employers are located in the Metro region, which occupies the southwest corner of mainland British Columbia.
 Home to the third largest city in Canada, the Metro region is also an important transportation hub.
 Vancouver International Airport is the major point of entry for all national and international arrivals, and Tsawwassen and Horseshoe Bay ferry terminals shuttle passengers to Vancouver Island and the surrounding Gulf Islands.

-The largest school district in the Metro Vancouver region in Surrey, enrolling nearly 71,000 students and employing over 4,000 teachers and administrators.
-In addition to the larger districts of Vancouver, Burnaby, Coquitlam, and Richmond, the Metro Vancouver region also encompasses smaller school districts in North Vancouver, West Vancouver, New Westminster, Delta, and Squamish.
+The largest school district in the Metro Vancouver region is Surrey, enrolling nearly 71,000 students and employing over 4,000 teachers and administrators.
+In addition to the larger districts of Vancouver, Burnaby, Coquitlam, and Richmond, the Metro Vancouver region also includes smaller school districts in North Vancouver, West Vancouver, New Westminster, Delta, and Squamish.

 The Metro region is one of the most multicultural diverse regions in the country.
 Often referred to as Canada’s gateway to Asia, the city of Vancouver boasts the second largest Chinatown in North America.
 Various cultural festivals and events take place throughout the year in and around Vancouver and highlights include the Dragon Boat Festival, Caribbean Days, Celtic Fest, and Richmond’s Chinese night market.